hudasheikhh/Python/README.md

 1. Getting Started:

 Learn Python syntax, variables, and basic control flow.

 2. Core Concepts:

 Dive into functions, OOP, and modules/packages.

 3. Data Structures & Algorithms:

 Explore lists, dictionaries, and libraries like NumPy and Pandas.

 4. Advanced Topics:

-Concurrency, web development with Django/Flask, ML/AI with ScikitLearn
+Concurrency, web development with Django/Flask, ML/AI with ScikitLearn.

 5. Note-Taking Strategies:

 Use tools like Jupyter Notebooks, structure notes by topics, include examples/exercises, and regularly review and update.